Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 </tr>
 <tr>
 <td>AZURE_SDK_DISABLE_AUTO_VCPKG</td>
 <td>When defined, Vcpkg won't be automatically cloned and linked.
-Use this setting, for example, if your dependencies are installed in the system and you don't need to get them.</td>
+Use this setting, for example, if your dependencies are installed on the system and you don't need to get them.</td>
 </tr>
 <tr>
 <td>AZURE_SDK_VCPKG_COMMIT</td>